 There is no word limit for essays.
 Please make sure your essay is readable – that means long enough to go where you want, but short enough that you won’t bore your reader.
 Between 2,000 and 5,000 words is optimal.

-Essays should be sent as a .doc Word file.
+Essays should be sent as a .doc or .docx Word file.
 Please keep the text single-spaced and do not add two spaces between a period and the start of the next sentence.
+This is a major pain for editors.
 Copy should be clean, with footnotes standardized.

 Essays stand a better chance of being accepted if they relate to the theme of the current issue.
 Issue seven, for example was a music-themed issue and all but a handful of the essays were directly related to both music and the Beat Generation.
 Issue nine was about drugs, issue ten was about religion, eleven focused on nature, twelve was the crime issue, and thirteen was about drinking.